jericson/jericson.github.io/_posts/2023-05-26-community_conflict.md

 believe the conflict is still there, though.
 It's just expressed in ways that are compatible with a culture of discipline.

-Ultimate conflict is healthy for a group.
+Ultimately conflict is healthy for a group.
 The people who care about it aren't satisfied with the _stratus quo_ because every group could stand to be improved.
-If a group were to somehow obtain perfection,[^2] I suppose it wouldn't have conflict and wouldn't need it.
+If a group were to somehow obtain perfection,[^3] I suppose it wouldn't have conflict and wouldn't need it.
 But until then, it's better to find ways to manage conflict rather than dismiss or hide it.